Assessment and examination for parents

 Examination that supports student success

 IB assessment makes sure that students are evaluated on knowledge and skills that will serve them well in further study and in life beyond the classroom.
 While it is the quality of the curriculum and teaching that makes the largest difference in a student’s life, it is the final grade that they will carry with them.
-The goal of IB exams is to ensure that students appreciate what the subject is about and are ready to use that understanding to progress and develop in whatever challenges they chose to tackle next.
+The goal of IB exams is to ensure that students appreciate what the subject is about and are ready to use that understanding to progress and develop in whatever challenges they choose to tackle next.

 Extended tasks as well as exam performance